 (image courtesy of wikimedia commons)

-In this picture, you can see how the size of the face (representing the PageRank of a webpage) is proportionally larger based on the number of other webpages that are pointing to it.
+In this picture, you can see how the size of the face (representing the PageRank of a webpage) is proportionally larger based on the cumulative weight of the webpages that are pointing to it.

 Domain Score is calculated for the entire domain, while Page Score is calculated for an individual page (URL).
 The quality of links are not taken into account to calculate this metric; only the volume.